telaminai/dataflow-docs/sections/reference/reference-documentation.md

-# User classes integration quick reference
+# Agent integration quick reference
 Annotations that mark methods as receiving callbacks from the hosting DataFlow.

 ## Event handling